JuliaRogers13/miniproject3JuliaRogers/README.md

 ## Help

-Any advice for common problems or issues.
+Any advice for common problems or issues
 ```
 command to run if program contains helper info
 ```